2025 Best Cars with Lane Keep Assist in Australia

 The Australian government estimates that 55% of road fatalities are caused by an "unintentional lane departure" which is exactly what an LKA system is designed to address.

-The lane keep assist (LKA) system is an important way to avoid accidents on the road that stem from a vehicle leaving their lane and drifting into traffic and is one of the most valuable pieces of kit in the arena of active safety features.
+The lane keep assist (LKA) system is an important way to avoid accidents on the road that stem from a vehicle leaving its lane and drifting into traffic, and is one of the most valuable pieces of kit in the arena of active safety features.

-Australian lawmakers have made moves to make lane keep assist systems a mandatory safety feature fitted to all passenger vehicles within the next few years.
+Australian lawmakers have made moves to make lane-keep assist systems a mandatory safety feature fitted to all passenger vehicles within the next few years, with a mandate coming into effect in 2026.

-This is part of a revision for the Australian Design Rule (ADR) 107/00 which is based on European regulation for emergency lane-keeping systems that require all new light vehicles sold to be equipped with an LKA system.
+This is part of a revision for the Australian Design Rule (ADR) 107/00, which is based on European regulation for emergency lane-keeping systems that require all new light vehicles sold to be equipped with an LKA system from March 1, 2026.

-The government forecasts that the updated ADR 107/00 would result in a reduction of 6,989 road fatalities.
+The government forecasts that the updated ADR 107/00 may result in a reduction of 6,989 road fatalities.

-FAQ: How Do I Know If My Car Has Lane Keep Assist?
+How Do I Know if My Car Has Lane Keep Assist?

 The best way to know if your car has lane keep assist is to consult the operating handbook’s safety equipment section or look up your specific model and trim level on the manufacturer's spec sheet.